TheresaLui/SelfHelpContent_v2/articles/microsoft.dbforpostgresql/dbforpostgresql-create-databases.md

 # Creating and managing databases in Azure Database for PostgreSQL

 [!Note]
-- **Due to ongoing COVID 19 issue we are we have mobilized our global response plan to help customers and partners stay up and running during this critical time.
+- **Due to ongoing COVID 19, we have mobilized our global response plan to help customers and partners stay up and running during this critical time.
 We are actively monitoring performance and usage trends 24/7 to ensure we are optimizing our services for customers worldwide, while accommodating this significant new demand.**

 - **We have established clear criteria for prioritizing new cloud capacity if needed – top priority will be going to first responders, health and emergency management services, critical government infrastructure, and ensuring remote workers stay up and running with the core functionality of Teams.**